sindyvaness/LLM-RAG-pdf/README.md

 Requirements:
 -------------
 1. Ollama must be installed in the system and working in: http://localhost:11434
-2. The Ollama must have the following LLM models: "mistal" and "mxbai-embed-large"
+2. The Ollama must have the following LLM models: "mistral" and "mxbai-embed-large"

 Some required packages:
 Run the following command: